Elevating Workflow with Drones

 I’m also working with other departments at E&A to capture photography of potential sites for development, construction or wetlands and to apply many other ideas that present themselves daily.

-This technology is moving at a rapid pace and it’s an exciting time for E&A to be part of it.
+This technology is moving at a rapid pace and it’s an exciting time for E&A to be a part of it.

 Images: Drone-generated 3-D models of a coal pile’s volume and the topography of a park improvements site, an aerial of a new gas station with a green roof and an aerial of Westside High School’s softball complex.